cygnusb2b/cms-test/server/README.md

 ## REST API Details

-The API application serves as a "simulated" backened that provides database persistence using [NeDB](https://github.com/louischatriot/nedb) and [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints using [Express](https://expressjs.com/).
+The API application serves as a "simulated" backened that provides database persistence using [NeDB](https://github.com/louischatriot/nedb) via [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints using [Express](https://expressjs.com/).
 It's sole purpose is to provide a simple data layer for the EmberJS frontend.
 The API itself follows the [JSON API](http://jsonapi.org/) spec.

 ### Models / Endpoints
 Three model types are supported by the backened: `person (pl. people)`, `story (pl. stories)` and `tag (pl. tags)`.
 Model [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations are handled by interacting with the appropriate endpoints.